Robert Morris (financier): 1796 lack of capital and Panic of 1797 and bankruptcy

-The subsequent Napoleonic Wars ruined the market for American land and Morris's highly leveraged company collapsed.
+The French Revolution (1789 to 1799) ruined the market for American land and Morris's highly leveraged company collapsed.
 Lastly, the financial markets of England, the United States, and the Caribbean suffered from deflation related with the Panic of 1797.
 Morris was left "land rich and cash poor".
 He owned more land than any other American at any time, but didn't have enough liquid capital to pay his creditors.
-Among his creditors was his son-in-law James Marshall for £20,000 sterling; likewise his brother-in-law Bishop White was also a creditor to Morris for $3,000.
-Gouvenor Morris was owned $24,000 "exclusive of what he paid in Europe on my account, the amount of which I do not know."; Henry Lee III was a creditor for protested bills for $39,446 plus damages and interest; Morris's wife Mary had a sum of credit of $15,860.16 from the sale of two farms left to her by her father;his daughter Esther Morris had a credit of a few hundred pounds left to her by her grandmother received by Morris; as Morris had given her on her marriage nothing but clothes and old wine he assigned to her two quarter chests of tea which he sent to Alexandria, Virginia for sale although he feared this would not amount to principal and interest; his son Robert Morris Jr was a debtor for sums spent in Europe without his father's knowledge; his son Charles while under age had contracted bills without his father's knowledge for $144.94 for a tailor and $24.50 for a shoemaker.
+Among his creditors was his son-in-law James Marshall for £20,000 sterling; likewise, his brother-in-law Bishop White was a creditor for $3,000.
+Governor Morris was owed $24,000 "exclusive of what he paid in Europe on my account, the amount of which I do not know".
+Henry Lee III was a creditor for protested bills for $39,446 plus damages and interest.
+Morris's wife Mary had a sum of credit of $15,860.16 from the sale of two farms left to her by her father.
+His daughter Esther Morris had a credit of a few hundred pounds left to her by her grandmother received by Morris; as Morris had given her on her marriage nothing but clothes and old wine, he assigned to her two quarter chests of tea which he sent to Alexandria, Virginia for sale, although he feared that this would not amount to principal and interest.
+His son Robert Morris Jr was a debtor for sums spent in Europe without his father's knowledge; his son Charles while under age had contracted bills without his father's knowledge for $144.94 for a tailor and $24.50 for a shoemaker.
 The NALC encountered financial difficulty almost immediately.
 Only 4479317 acre of land was turned over to the NALC, which meant it could issue only 22,365 shares.
 This meant only 7,455 shares were put into escrow (instead of the required 9,000).
 Rather than paying creditors with cash, the NALC paid them with shares (8,477 shares in 1795 and 1796).
 On May 15, 1795, the D.C. commissioners demanded their first payment from Greenleaf, Morris, and Nicholson, for the 6,000 lots purchased in 1793.
 But Greenleaf had misappropriated some of the company's income to pay his own debts.
 Without the Dutch mortgage income and missing funds, there was no money to make the payment to the commissioners.
 Furthermore, Greenleaf had co-signed for loans taken out by Morris and Nicholson.
 When these men defaulted, creditors sought out Greenleaf to make good on the debts—which he could not.